Xgames123/PrimitierModdingFramework/Documentation/CreatingMods/PMFTool/PMFToolCommands.md

 ## ``` PMFTool pack ```
 Generates a mod package that can be shared and installed by other people.

-you can change the format using --format (Zip/Pmfm)
+you can change the format using --format

+### Available formats
-you can change the format to zip for a mod that can work on raw MelonLoader but is really large
+* zip: for a mod that can work on raw MelonLoader but is really large

-or you can change the format to pmfm for a mod that can be installed using PrimitierModManager and is really small
+* pmfm: for a mod that can be installed using PrimitierModManager and is really small

 ## ```PMFTool update-dlls```
-**TODO: add documentation for this**
+Copies the latest proxy dlls to the folder specified by path or .pmftoolconfig.
+Used to update mods made for older versions of primitier